magik-sword/Fetal-Health-Classification/README.md

 * **Different Sampling Techniques:** Explore other sampling methods when trying to address the class imbalance.
 Try to undersample the majority class as opposed to oversampling the minority ones or combine several of these methods together.
 * **Feature Engineering:** The models still struggled at separating the suspect class from the others due to the data for it often overlapping with them.
 Creating new features that highly correlate with the suspect class or removing existing features based on multicollinearity could help boost the metrics of the class.
 * **Outliers:** Although I chose to leave outliers alone, imputing outliers with other values such as the mean, median, mode of a column could give a better performance.
 However, I'd be cautious doing this since the data comes from a real life study and it can introduce unnecessary noise to the dataset.
+* **Normalization:** Even though tree-based models were used, normalizing the data could still improve performance by highlighting existing outliers in the dataset.

 ## How to Reproduce Results